cindyvillanuevads/telco_classification_project/README.md

 #### PROJECT DESCRIPTION
-- Predict customer churn at Telco, a telecommunications company, using a machine learning classification model, u
+- Predict customer churn at Telco, a telecommunications company, using a machine learning classification model.

 #### GOALS